 The shimmering blue water gives Koga’s photos a dreamlike feel.
-Since he began in 2002, he’s continued to refine his work into something even more distinct and uniquely his, with an aesthetic that calls to mind the zaniness of Japanese youth culture.
+Since he began shooting in 2002, he’s refined his work into something distinct and uniquely his, with an aesthetic that calls to mind the zaniness of Japanese youth culture.

 Nearly twenty years of aquatic art are no passing whim: for Koga there’s nothing more delightful than basking in the waves.
-“Even as a child, I was fascinated by photos and videos of people in submerged in water,” he recalls.
-He first made a splash on social media in 2012, and though he didn’t consider himself an artist at first, he now exhibits at galleries large and small in Japan and around the world.
+“Even as a child, I was fascinated by photos and videos of people in submerged underwater,” he recalls.
+He first made a splash on social media in 2012, and though he didn’t consider himself an artist back then, he now exhibits at galleries large and small in Japan and around the world.
 In 2018 his photo series Underwater Knee-High Girls won a Jury Selection Prize at the 21st Japan Media Arts Festival in the category of Entertainment.

 青蓝色背景与粼粼波光，令镜头下少女娇娜的曲线袒露无余，整个画面也充满了梦幻与未来的基调。这些带有浓重日本千禧风尚的系列作品始于 2002 年，而古贺学也将这种生动的照片处理方式一直延续至今。